MrHedmad/kerblam/docs/tutorial.md

 and simply run `kerblam run process_csv` to build the container and run your code inside it.

+> [!TIP]
+> Kerblam! will look for a `default.dockerfile` if it cannot find a container
+> recipe for the specific pipe (e.g. `pipe.dockerfile`), and use that instead.
+> You can use this to write a generalistic dockerfile that works for your
+> most simple pipelines.
+> The :whale: emoji in the list of pipes will be replaced by a :fish: for
+> pipes that use the default container, so you can identify them at a glance.

 #### Switching backends
 Kerblam! runs containers by default with Docker, but you can tell it to use [Podman](https://podman.io/) instead by setting the `execution > backend`